 As well as consolidating your core knowledge and skills, you will get experience in:

-- The knowledge of the special feature of psychiatric disorders presenting in old age
+- The knowledge of the special features of psychiatric disorders presenting in old age

 - Knowledge of the impact of increasing age on the effects of treatment in the elderly, both physical and psychological